-Round diamonds have been cut for decades, and despite technological advancements evening the playing field between them and other shapes, they remain massively popular & are considered classic.
-After round diamonds, princess, oval and cushion-shaped diamonds are the most popular.
+Round diamonds have been cut for decades, and despite technological advancements evening the playing field between it and other shapes, they remain massively popular & are considered classic.
+After round diamonds, princess, oval and cushion shaped diamonds are the most popular.

 The Different Shapes of Fantasy Diamonds

-Remember: Cushion diamonds have such a diamond shape and will often have a wide girdle which diminishes their overall surface area.
+Remember: Cushion diamonds will often have a wide girdle which diminishes their overall surface area.

 Remember: Tear-drop diamonds tend to be more expensive than other fantasy diamonds because they require precision cutting to appear symmetrical.

-Remember: This diamond shape is not known for its shininess and it is tough to find one that is free from inclusions or blemishes.
-Aim for a high grade of clarity because, in this shape of a diamond, blemishes are easy to spot.
+Remember: this shape of diamond is not known for its shininess and it is tough to find one that is free from inclusions or blemishes.
+Aim for a high grade of clarity because in this shape of diamond, blemishes are easy to spot.

 Asscher diamonds aren’t as common as other diamond shapes.
-Originating in the 20th century Netherlands, this diamond shape consists of a truly intriguing design.
-At a glance, Asscher diamonds are similar to emerald diamonds but upon closer inspection, you’ll note that the table is smaller.
+Originating in 20th century Netherlands, this shape of diamond consists of a truly intriguing design.
+At a glance, Asscher diamonds are similar to emerald diamonds but upon closer inspection you’ll note that the table is smaller.
 The fundamental design elements, such as table size and step method, are the same.

 It is difficult to get it right, which is why they are so rare.
 The incredible design appears as a square within a square within a square.

 Radiant diamonds are square or rectangle in shape and are shaped similarly to the Emerald cut diamond.
-There is a difference between these two diamond shapes.
-The main difference between the two is that radiant diamonds are created by the use of the traditional sidecut.
-Radiant diamonds were the first shape of a diamond to be polished by means of modern radiant polish and are well-loved for their vintage look.
+The main difference between the two is that radiant diamonds are created by use of the traditional side cut.
+Radiant diamonds were the first shape of diamond to be polished by means of modern radiant polish and are well loved for their vintage look.

 Extremely popular, even in spite of its risk of containing the bow-tie effect, radiant diamonds are considered modern and safe to inlay.
 The vintage appeal combined with its modern design makes this a good choice for those looking for a rectangular ring of a more classic appearance.